This week we share some of your stories of the ways in which scent has informed your journey.

 The ingredients in this facet are divided into Fresh Spice and Hot Spice.
 This facet is full of complex ingredients that, when blended well, will take the wearer on an emotional journey.
 Fresh Spice notes are Cardamom, Coriander and Ginger.
 They are light yet deep and long lasting.
 The Hot Spice ingredients blend well in a composition and feature Cinnamon, Clove, Nutmeg and Saffron.

-At STORIES by Eliza Grace we appreciate all the tales you share with us about what fragrance means to you.
+At STORIES Parfums we appreciate all the tales you share with us about what fragrance means to you.
 As you consider the role fragrance could play in your mental health, we would love to hear any stories that emerge.